tonetheman/aoc2022/readme.md

 Python with its magicially large integers or lisp you would not need to worry about overflow.
 In that regard nim sucks.
 But I still like the static type and speed.
 Just for problems with large numbers it is not great vs a language like Python.

+edit: Tried some things like using mod to reduce the numbers down.
+Which did not work for some reason?
+Also tried a bignumber library this also did not work because of speed around 600 iterations it starts getting progressively slower and slower.

 # day 10